element-plus/element-plus/docs/en-US/component/date-picker.md

 ## Custom content

 The content of cell can be customized, in scoped-slot you can get the cell data.
+Note that the custom content structure should be consistent with the default structure, otherwise style misalignment may occur.

 :::demo